lirsacc/py-gql/docs/api/index.rst

 .. warning::
     Some parts of the generation are not working properly and there might be some rough edges here and there.
-Mostly around linking to defintion from type hints.
+Mostly around linking to definition from type hints.

 .. toctree::